shu-htk/tip-dev/doc/tutorial.md

 ![macro/tut02b.tip](fig/tut02b.png)

-If you already know the number of columns of data, you can specify for each data name like,
+If you know how many columns in the data file, you can specify for each data name like,
 ```
 tip> read x,y,z test.csv (fs:",")